ibm-cloud-docs/Registry/container-registry-cli.md

 This command runs the `docker login` command against the registry.
 The `docker login` command is required to be able to run the `docker push` or `docker pull` commands for the registry.
 This command is not required to run other `ibmcloud cr` commands.
 If Docker is not installed, this command returns an error message.

-Logging in to {{site.data.keyword.registrylong}} by using the `ibmcloud cr login` command is subject to IAM login session limits.
+Logging in to {{site.data.keyword.registrylong_notm}} by using the `ibmcloud cr login` command is subject to IAM login session limits.
 If your login expires, see [Why does the {{site.data.keyword.registrylong_notm}} login keep expiring?](/docs/Registry?topic=Registry-troubleshoot-login-expire) for assistance.
 {: tip}

 ```